 Explore what would happen if a book character entered a different story where they didn’t belong with this free World Book Day lesson plan for KS1 and KS2.

-What if a library got its books in a muddle and the pages from different books got spliced with each other?
+What if a library got its books in a muddle and spliced together the pages from different books?
 Where would the characters end up?
 What would they do?
 How would they act?

 For World Book Day, let your class explore this concept and create a multiverse of their own with their favourite characters.

 We’ve packed this lovely free whole-school resource pack with exciting World Book Day ideas.
 It features individual lesson ideas for KS1 children and KS2 children.